the-packet-fang/cv-as-a-prject/Readme.md

     --bucket mybucketname \
     --public-access-block-configuration "BlockPublicAcls=true,IgnorePublicAcls=true,BlockPublicPolicy=true,RestrictPublicBuckets=true"
 ```

+### CloudFront Configuration
-Cloudfront was chosen to benefit primarily from the HTTPS capability while using our certificate and domain name.
-I started by referring to [the documention](https://docs.aws.amazon.com/cli/latest/reference/cloudfront/create-distribution.html), where I found an example template with all the options to create a new distribution.
-This template needs to be loaded into a JSON file which I named `dist-config.json`.
-Before creating the distribution, I could note that the OAI policy won't be generated similar to doing it via the console.
-So the following command is needed first:
+CloudFront was chosen primarily for its HTTPS capability, allowing us to use our certificate and domain name.
+I started by referring to [the documentation](https://docs.aws.amazon.com/cli/latest/reference/cloudfront/create-distribution.html), where I found an example template with all the options needed to create a new distribution.
+This template needed to be loaded into a JSON file, which I named `dist-config.json`.
+Before creating the distribution, I noted that the OAI (Origin Access Identity) policy wouldn't be generated automatically as it would be via the console.
+Therefore, the following command was needed first:

 ```
 ~/ $ aws cloudfront create-cloud-front-origin-access-identity \
     --cloud-front-origin-access-identity-config \